 ** Be sure to see the recipe card below for full ingredients & instructions!

-How to cook Croquetas De Atun
+How to make Croquetas De Atun

 Croquetas aren’t complicated to make and they are perfect for a quick weeknight dinner.